web3os-org/kernel/README.md

 ## Scripting

-Web3os scripts (.sh) are a simple line-by-line execution, while Javascript (.js) offers far more power.
+Web3os scripts (.w3) are a simple line-by-line execution, while Javascript (.js) offers far more power.

 To run a web3os script: `sh /path/to/script.sh`